Tag Archive : indian marriage blog and articles

 3. Sleep issues may increase marital aggression.

 People with poor sleep habits often find it hard to control their impulses.
-This is one of the most discreet triggers for degradation of relationship quality.
-Scientific studies have confirmed the links between sleep trouble, self-control, and aggressive behaviors.
-Hence problematic sleep translates to lower self-control, couples suffer from more aggression in their marriages.
+This is one of the most discreet triggers for the degradation of relationship quality.
+Scientific studies have confirmed the links between sleep trouble, self-control, and aggressive behaviours.
+Hence, problematic sleep translates to lower self-control, and couples suffer from more aggression in their marriages.

 4. Healthy sleep encourages a healthy sex life.

-Behavioral studies have identified that men and women are less likely to be in the mood for sex if they’re sleep deprived.
-Good and adequate sleep translated to more sexual desire and more likelihood of engaging in sex with a partner.
+Behavioural studies have identified that men and women are less likely to be in the mood for sex if they’re sleep-deprived.
+Good and adequate sleep translates to more sexual desire and a greater likelihood of engaging in sex with a partner.